 This could be the loudest and hardest famous drumming tunes you may have ever heard.
 It features heavy and hard-hitting drum patterns.
 The double bass beats are almost violent, keeping hard on your toes throughout.
 The multiple grooves with varied time changes are really hard.

 7. Sedation Deprivation by Nerve

 This song has all the elements that make a song hard.
-It is defined with technical grooves, fill, glaring speed, intense polyrhythm, crazy dynamic controls, and many breakbeats.
+It is defined by technical grooves, fill, glaring speed, intense polyrhythm, crazy dynamic controls, and many breakbeats.

-At first, it seems easy, but along the way, you discover an amalgamation on intricately composed elements that make it extremely hard.
+At first, it seems easy, but along the way, you discover an amalgamation of intricately composed elements that make it extremely hard.
 Be ready to sweat.